pmunts/muntsos/README.txt

     enscript extension package.
 Added Application Note #17 about printing from MuntsOS.

+-   8 May 2024 -- Added gnuplot extension package.
+Only a few output
+    formats (parameters to the set terminal plot command) are enabled, and even fewer are useful.
+In particular:

+    set terminal postscript color is useful for printing, using a shell command like:

+    gnuplot test.plt | lpr

+    set terminal svg is useful for creating an image file suitable for post processing, using a shell command like:

+    gnuplot test.plt > test.svg

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development